kentan-official/kentan/docs/docs/getting-started/quick-start.md

 Passing this generator function you will get the following id properties `my-id-0`, `my-id-1`.
-You see, Kentan really tries to give you the full control over you test data.
+You see, Kentan really tries to give you the full control over your test data.

 ## Conclusion

 Congratulations, you successfully went through the Quick Start Guide.
-Hopefully you find this beneficial for you project.
+Hopefully, you find this beneficial for your project.
-There are still a few feature we have not covered yet.
+There are still a few features we have not covered yet.
 The Sketch contains two more helpers providing even more comfort to maintain your test data.